Jaroslav Panuška: Biography

 Born in 1872 in Hořovice, Jaroslav Panuška was the son of a land surveyor.
 He studied art in Prague under Julius Mařák, becoming one of the leading representatives of his school.
-During the 1890's he was particularly prominent among Prague artists, and is mostly known for his disturbing treatment of themes related to death, loneliness and the supernatural.
+During the 1890s he was particularly prominent among Prague artists, and is mostly known for his disturbing treatment of themes related to death, loneliness and the supernatural.

 From 1923 until his death in 1958, he lived in Kochánov (part of Světlá nad Sázavou).
 The so-called Panuška's Oak in Kochánov belonged among frequent subjects of his paintings.
 Panuška is buried in Světlá nad Sázavou.

 Legacy

 Panuška's paintings are part of private collections and public museums such as the National Gallery Prague.
-His works have been included in the annual inter-disciplinary exhibition on 19th century issues, at the West Bohemian Gallery in Pilsen.
-In 2014 the theme was On the Edge of the Crowd: Art and the Social Question in the 19th Century, and in 2016 Elements Inside Us: Catastrophe and Its Reflection in the 19th Century Culture.
+His works have been included in the annual inter-disciplinary exhibition on 19th-century issues, at the West Bohemian Gallery in Plzeň.
+In 2014 the theme was On the Edge of the Crowd: Art and the Social Question in the 19th century, and in 2016 Elements Inside Us: Catastrophe and Its Reflection in the 19th Century Culture.

 The Czech black metal band Master's Hammer released a song about the artist titled "Panuška", in their 2014 studio album Vagus Vetus.